How Much Does It Cost to Install or Replace Tile?

 Depending on the material used for tiling, the cost varies.
 Some of the most commonly used tiling materials include:

 Ceramic tiles are a common choice because they are similar in durability to porcelain but half the price.
-Ceramic tile costs $2 to $4 per square foot.
+Ceramic tile costs $7 to $14 (CAD 9 to CAD 18) per square foot, including installation labor.

 They're most often installed in high-traffic areas, like hallways.
 Even if exposed to direct sunlight repeatedly, they remain colorfast.
 Ceramic tiles are stain-resistant, robust, durable and moisture resistant.
 Compared to porcelain, ceramic tiles don't score as easily.